harezmi/fit4j/library-service-acceptance-tests/README.md

 * Embedded Redis support
 * Built-in Embedded Kafka broker configuration for Kafka message publishing and verification
 * Automatic tracing of Kafka messages published and consumed by your service
-* Built-in in-process gRPC Server configuration and automatic discovery of all GRPC endpoints available in Udemy protobuf library
+* Built-in in-process gRPC Server configuration and automatic discovery of all GRPC endpoints available in org's protobuf library
 * Automatic discovery of ServiceRequestContext and populating it while calling your gRPC endpoints
 * Built-in MockWebServer configuration for REST endpoints
 * EventTracker support for publishing and verifying event tracking events